 Your stories matter.
 They need to be heard.
-That's the message OEA has sent our policy makers throughout the 2017 Legislative Session, with our collective "Story of the Day" project.
-Across the state - in every House District - OEA members have the taken the brave step to talk about the realities they face every day in their classrooms and worksites.
+That's the message OEA delivered to our policy makers throughout the 2017 Legislative Session, with our collective "Story of the Day" project.
+Across the state - in every House District - OEA members took brave steps to talk about the realities they face every day in their classrooms and worksites.
 The 56 seventh graders they teach.
 The 1 minute and 45 seconds they have to spend on each individual student every day.
 The daily grind of grading papers in the cafeteria and lugging teaching supplies from room to room, due to overcrowding.

 Through this story project, educators also share the deep passion they have for this work.
 One member, who teaches in the teen parent program in South Lane, wrote: